 We are being told now that the path we had embarked upon was unsustainable and at some stage something had to give.
 From 18th century onward the world started moving away from a low productive agrarian economy to a high productive industrialized economy.
 Industrial economy meant usage of fossil fuels with a large carbon footprint.
 While income levels and quality of life of many improved, environment was being damaged irreparably.
 If Industrialization has to continue at the same rate, then not only we run the risk of exhausting fossil fuels but also creating an extremely polluted environment.
 This could lead to severe health issues, life span reduction and eventual destruction of Earth!
 On the other hand, if we reduce the growth rate, we risk unemployment, poverty, starvation and death of millions.
 Thus we are stuck in a vicious cycle.
 However, anything detrimental to environment would mean leaving an unsafe living condition for our future generation.
 Is that what it has come to then?
 Is it current generation vs the future?
 Is it an “either-or” scenario?

 On the other hand, we had financial institutions that have enticed people into borrowing beyond their need.
-The borrowed money has been used to increase production that did cause increased employment.
+The borrowed money has been used to increase production that did cause increase in employment.
 The increased production yields fruits only if there is enough demand.
 Demand depends upon earning capability of individuals, which in turn depends upon availability of employment.
 If for any reason unemployment rises, increased production leads to unsold inventory and hence losses and eventually drives financial institutions towards bankruptcy.
 Also bankrupt financial institutions mean no availability of credit in the market, without which organizations fail to meet their production requirements further adding to the unemployed workforce.
 Another vicious cycle that we are perennially stuck with as well!

 What emerges is that We are industrialized but with scant respect to environment.
 We are industrialized but instead of poverty eradication, cost optimization and profit became the primary concern.
 We became globalized but with scant respect to the local workforce.
 We became globalized but with no equality.
 We consumed but consumed just for the sake of consuming and that too way beyond our means and requirement.
 The more we consumed the rich became richer and the poor continued to remain poor.
 The more we consumed, the more we became susceptible to lifestyle diseases.
 The more we consumed the more a newer deprived classes.
 Of course, what we’re being deprived off became relative and subjective.
 In this shadow fight between the haves and have-nots’ humanity has been a casualty!